Updated: Oct 18, 2022

 Class IV laser treatments have been shown to reduce neuropathy symptoms and

 improve sensation.
 The laser penetrates the tissue and nerves.
-The laser interacts with parts of the cell that allows the cells to make energy more efficiently.
+The laser interacts with parts of the cells that allow the cells to make energy more efficiently.
 This energy is then used by the cells, including the nerves, for healing.
 Symptoms decrease, balance improves, walking gets better, using your hands is easier.

 Infrared light therapy has been shown to reduce neuropathy symptoms.
 The infrared light interacts with the tissues to improve circulation.
 The improved circulation provides the nutrients your nerves need to help them heal and work normally.
 This is treatment that you can do yourself at home.